apache/pulsar-site/docs/io-overview.md

 Sink connectors **feed data from Pulsar into external systems**.

-Common sink connectors include other messaging systems and SQL and NoSQL databases.
+Common sinks include other messaging systems and SQL and NoSQL databases.

 For the complete list of Pulsar built-in sink connectors, see [sink connector](io-connectors.md#sink-connector).